Fleury Logo

 1922 - 2008

-1960 marked a decisive turning point for the rest of his career.
-By making folding a new pictorial process, Hantaï profoundly renewed his way of painting, and defined its singularity.
-This gave rise to several series, each corresponding to a new folding system: the Mariales (1960-1962), the Catamurons (1963-1965) the Panses (1964-1967), the Meuns (1967-1968), the Études (1968-1971), the Aquarelles (1971), the Blancs (1973-1974) and finally the Tabulas (1973-1982), a series that was completed the year that he represented France at the Venice Biennale and chose to withdraw from the artistic scene.
+The year 1960 marked a decisive turning point for the rest of Simon Hantaï’s journey as he began his research on folding.
+Used as a pictorial process, it allowed him to renew his way of painting entirely while establishing his singularity.
+This pioneering gesture gave birth to several series, each corresponding to a new folding system: the Mariales (1960-1962), the Catamurons (1963-1965) the Panses (1964-1967), the Meuns (1967-1968), the Études (1968-1971), the Aquarelles (1971), the Blancs (1973-1974) and finally the Tabulas (1973-1982).
+This last series was completed the year he represented France at the Venice Biennale and chose to withdraw from the artistic scene.

 Simon Hantaï, circa 1967.
 Photo Édouard Boubat.